Sea Lion Facts

-Males or Bulls weigh up to 350 kg and congregate in bachelor groups e.g. Carnac Island off the coast near Fremantle.
-These are call haul out islands.
-The males are larger, darker with a light yellow mane.
-They mature at 8-9 years.
-The Dominant male will guard the females for the right to breed during breeding season.
+Mature males or bulls weigh between 300 to 400 kg and congregate in bachelor groups.
+For example, on Carnac Island off the coast near Fremantle.
+These are called haul out islands.
+The males are larger and darker in colour with a light-yellow mane.
+They mature at 8-9 years old.
+The dominant male will guard the females for the right to breed during the breeding season.

-They are benthic feeders (sea floor feeders) foraging up to 90 met on octopus, squid, fish, cuttlefish, crayfish and even sea birds.
+They are benthic feeders (sea floor feeders) foraging up to 90 meters deep on octopus, squid, fish, cuttlefish, crayfish and even sea birds.

 Their life span ranges from 20 – 25 years.